Jhysons/osticket-prereqs/README.md

 </p>
 <p>

-Set Permissions: Disable inheritance and set new permissions for ost-config.php.
-Continue Setup in Browser: Complete the setup in the browser, providing helpdesk name and default email. nstall HeidiSQL: Install HeidiSQL and create a new session with root/root.
-Create Database: Create a database named osTicket.
+Set Up Database: Use HeidiSQL to create a database called osTicket.

-Finish Setup: Complete the osTicket setup in the browser with the database details and click "Install Now!".
+Finalize Installation: Complete the setup in the browser and clean up by deleting the setup folder and setting permissions to read-only for ost-config.php.
-Clean Up: Delete the setup directory and set ost-config.php to read-only.
 </p>
 <br />